AkitaEngineering/Akita-MeshTAK/README.md

 ## Overview

-The Akita MeshTAK Plugin is a game-changing Android Tactical Assault Kit (ATAK) plugin meticulously crafted to bridge the gap between ATAK and Meshtastic, providing unparalleled communication capabilities in the most challenging and disconnected environments.
+The Akita MeshTAK Plugin is a game-changing Android Tactical Assault Kit (ATAK) plugin created to bridge the gap between ATAK and Meshtastic, providing unparalleled communication capabilities in the most challenging and disconnected environments.
 This plugin is an indispensable asset for law enforcement, military, security personnel, and first responders who demand reliable, long-range communication when traditional networks are unavailable, unreliable, or deliberately disrupted.

 By harnessing the power of Meshtastic's decentralized, low-power radio networks, Akita MeshTAK empowers ATAK users to maintain critical connectivity and situational awareness, enabling them to: